 Datefield of a regular journal entry.

-Intervalmust include the number of weeks or months between recurring journal entries.
+Intervalmust include a number (with choices of Month or Week) between recurring journal entries.
 Future entries will be on the same day of the week or month.
+The

 Click Create to save the recurring journal entry, which will be visible in the